Skip to content

 Startup surge

-Compressors, microwaves, pumps, and chargers can demand more at startup than their steady running number suggests.
+Compressors, pumps, microwaves, and chargers can demand more for startup or bulk charging than their steady number suggests.

-Most bad generator decisions start with the wrong question.
+Most bad generator decisions start with "How many watts should I buy?"

-what job is the generator supposed to do on the trip?
+The better first question is: what job does the generator need to do on the trip?

 That job might be:

-• run one air conditioner during hot afternoons
+• run one roof air conditioner during hot afternoons

-• provide backup when shore power is not available
+• provide emergency power when shore power is not available

-• reduce generator runtime by pairing with solar and batteries
+• reduce generator runtime by pairing with a larger battery bank

 The three numbers that matter

 A generator that can run the air conditioner by itself may still be unhappy if the converter is bulk-charging the batteries, the microwave starts, and the electric water heater is on.
-The load stack matters more than the headline number on the box.
+The load stack matters more than the largest number printed on the generator box.

 The safest sizing worksheet starts with labels

-Use the appliance labels, RV manual, generator manual, and charger/controller displays whenever possible.
-Generic wattage charts are useful for first-pass planning, but the actual equipment in the actual rig gets the final vote.
+Use appliance labels, RV manuals, generator manuals, charger settings, and controller displays whenever possible.
+Generic wattage charts are useful for a first pass, but the equipment in your actual rig gets the final vote.

 Quick generator size ranges for common RV jobs